Saidaiji Temple 西大寺

 One of the seven great temples of Nara

-- The Shakyamuni Buddha in the main hall and the fierce Aizen Myoo sculpture in the Aizen hall—available for public viewing in the spring and autumn
+- The Shakyamuni Buddha in the main hall and the fierce Aizen Myoo sculpture in the Aizen hall—available for public viewing for fixed periods in the winter and autumn (Jan 15 to Feb 4, and Oct 25 to Nov 15)

 - The Ochamori tea ceremony, featuring a huge tea bowl; you may need some help lifting it